 |Suzanne Wood||Finance director||020 7726 9700|

 |Will Shaw||Director of Investor Relations||020 7726 9700|

 |Tom Eckersley||Maitland||020 7379 5151|

-Geoff Drabble and Suzanne Wood will hold a meeting for equity analysts to discuss the results and outlook at 9am on Tuesday, 6 December 2016 at The London Stock Exchange, 10 Paternoster Square, London, EC4M 7LS.
-The meeting will be webcast live via the link at the top of this release and a replay will also be available via the link from shortly after the meeting concludes.
-A copy of this announcement and the slide presentation used for the call will also be available for download from the links at the top of this release.
+Geoff Drabble and Suzanne Wood will hold a meeting for equity analysts to discuss the results and outlook at 9am on Tuesday, 12 December 2017 at The London Stock Exchange, 10 Paternoster Square, London, EC4M 7LS.
+The meeting will be webcast live via the link at the top of this release and a replay will also be available via this link from shortly after the meeting concludes.
+A copy of this announcement and the slide presentation used for the meeting are also available for download at the top of this release.
 The usual conference call for bondholders will begin at 3.30pm (10.30am EST).

 Analysts and bondholders have already been invited to participate in the analyst meeting and conference call for bondholders but any eligible person not having received dial-in details should contact the Company's PR advisers, Maitland (Audrey Da Costa) at +44 (0)20 7379 5151.

 This announcement contains forward looking statements.
 These have been made by the directors in good faith using information available up to the date on which they approved this report.
 The directors can give no assurance that these expectations will prove to be correct.
 Due to the inherent uncertainties, including both business and economic risk factors underlying such forward looking statements, actual results may differ materially from those expressed or implied by these forward looking statements.
 Except as required by law or regulation, the directors undertake no obligation to update any forward looking statements whether as a result of new information, future events or otherwise.